PaoloSarti/Iterator.js/README.md

 Or you can use it client side by including https://cdn.rawgit.com/PaoloSarti/Iterator.js/master/Iterator.js

+This library depends heavily on ES6 features, such as generators, Maps, Sets, the for..of construct.
-For a more reliable implementation of this concept, please see http://winterbe.github.io/streamjs/
+For an EcmaScript 5 (ES6 features supported) implementation of some of these concepts, please see http://winterbe.github.io/streamjs/